yuorme/GetData-CourseProject/README.md

 ### GetData - Course Project

 The purpose of the project is to demonstrate our ability to collect, clean and manipulate a complex dataset.
-Version 1 of the **Human Activity Recognition Using Smartphones Dataset (HAR)** was obtained from the **UCI Machine Learning Repository (UCI)** and utilized as the raw data.
+The **Human Activity Recognition Using Smartphones Dataset (HAR)** was obtained from the **UCI Machine Learning Repository (UCI)** and utilized as the raw data.

 In addition to this Readme.md, this repository contains:
 1. **run_analysis.R** - R script which takes the compressed UCI HAR dataset as input and outputs a tidy data table according to project guidelines (see Code Book for more details).
 My implementation makes use of the [plyr package](http://cran.r-project.org/web/packages/plyr/index.html) which may need to be installed.